Palash90/iron_learn/README.md

 This module defines all supported numeric types necessary for machine learning operations, including integer, unsigned, and floating-point variants, as well as the custom type `Complex`.

 ### `gradient_descent`
 The `gradient_descent` function performs a single step of the gradient descent optimization algorithm.
+It can work for both Linear Regression and Logistic Regression, configured by a boolean parameter.

 ### ~~`matrix`~~ (Use 2-Dimensional `Tensor` instead)
 The `matrix` module provides the `Matrix` structure which serves as a wrapper for the `Tensor` object of two dimensions, enabling matrix operations.
 It defines the `+` and `*` operators for matrix addition and multiplication, respectively, mirroring the behavior of tensors.
 It also enables `multiply` method to support hadamard product of two matrices.